 - Hole Size & Positions: As Drawing number – or to be determined by the connection designer

-Please be aware there are cheaper alternatives on the market that the supply chain may provide as an alternative, but in our view not of equal performance or accredited for use in building applications (structural)
+Please be aware there are cheaper materials on the market that the supply chain may provide as an alternative, but in our view not of equal performance or certificated for use in building applications (structural)

 QMU Graduate Centre